 A glimpse of the double parlor and the marble fireplaces of the Thomas Marvel House (aka James Walker Fowler House).
 According to an architectural survey of Newburgh, the house was built circa 1840s, altered in 1859 and demolished in 1972.

 Classical detailing, including ionic columns, in the William Cuthbert House built circa 1851 and designed by Calvert Vaux and Andrew Jackson Downing.
-Vaux is known in Brooklyn for designing Prospect Park with Frederick Law Olmstead.
+Vaux is known in Brooklyn for designing Prospect Park with Frederick Law Olmsted.
 The house was converted into the City Club in the early 20th century.
 The house was restored in the 1970s but gutted by fire in 1981, the shell of the building still stands.

 An intricately carved marble mantel competes for attention with an elaborate plaster cornice at the Warren House, another 1850s house by Vaux.
 The plans for the “picturesque symmetrical” home were printed in Vaux and Downing’s book Villas and Cottages in 1857 and the description included an itemized cost of construction — the mantels in the house cost $614.50.

 A marble mantel topped with a grand mirror at the Halsey Stevens House.
-Built circa 1855 from a design by Vaux and Frederick Withers, it too makes an appearance in Downing’s Book Villas and Cottages and is described as a “suburban house with attics.”
+Built circa 1855 from a design by Vaux and Frederick Clarke Withers, it too makes an appearance in Downing’s Book Villas and Cottages and is described as a “suburban house with attics.”

 - Exploring the Architectural Beauties of Newburgh By Candlelight